 You begin by entering the base of the tower.

 Before you begin the climb, you must walk through a metal detector.

 Then, lift those legs and start climbing the steps!

 How Long Does It Take To Climb Giotto’s Bell Tower?

 There are 414 steps in Giotto’s bell tower and you’ll need to climb up those 414 steps to get to the top of the bell tower and the highest viewing platform.

-You have 45 minutes to climb up and down.
+You are not required to complete the climb in a certain amount of time, but the recommendation is 30 minutes to climb up, enjoy the view, and come down.
 If you climbed straight up (without stopping at the platforms), you could probably make it in 10 minutes.
 But, the 360-degree views of Florence make stopping at the platforms worth it!

 What Is The Climb Like?